Documentation

 }

-Use the following command to retrieve the JWT token necessary for logging into the Operator Console:
+Use the following command to retrieve the JSON Web Token (JWT) necessary for logging in to the Operator Console:

 kubectl get secret/console-sa-secret -n minio-operator -o json | jq -r '.data.token' | base64 -d